 Allola is the moniker for Melbourne based electronic pop singer, songwriter and producer, Alex Latham.
 She teams edgy vocals with atherial sounds and 80s inspired synthtronica in her catchy sparkling tracks.
 Bursting onto the scene in 2016, Allola gained a ton of traction in the live scene earning supports with artists such as Amy Shark, Tigertown, Tora and London Topaz.

-Allola began playing around with different sounds, and learning how to manipulate analog synthesisers.
-She describes her composition technique as being a little different to others in the electronic scene.